mcdonagh/QoL-Utilities/README.md

 > *Features not mentioned have no configuration associated with them*

 **[Auto Confirm's](#ac)** in-game configuration consists of four checkboxes.
 The first is to toggle on/off the report that is shown at player logon and on reload.
 The other three are to toggle on/off the ability to automatically confirm equipping different items.
 One for Refundable items, one for Tradeable items, and one for "Bind on Equip" items.

-**[Quiet Mode's](#qm)** in-game configuration consists of three checkboxex.
+**[Quiet Mode's](#qm)** in-game configuration consists of three checkboxes.
 The first is to toggle on/off the report that is shown at player logon and on reload.
 The other two are to toggle on/off the ability to automatically decline certain requests.
 One for decling Party Invites, and one for declining Duel Requests.

+**[Summoning Mounts & Battle Pets'](#smn)** in-game configuration consists of three checkboxes.
+The first is to toggle on/off the report that is shown at player logon and on reload.
+The other two are to toggle on/off the restriction of summoning to favorited summons.
+One for mounts, and one for battle pets.

 **[Volume Cycler's](#vc)** in-game configuration consists of a single input field.
 A list of preset volume percentages that you will be able to cycle through, in the order in which they are entered.

 <h2 id='atc'>Achievement Tracker Cleaner</h2>